Luminis-Arnhem/jmeter-websocket-samplers/README.md

 JMeter add-on that defines a number of samplers for load testing WebSocket applications.

+## Work in progress: multiple connections

+This branch features a new option: the possibility to have multiple concurrent websocket connections on one JMeter thread.
+This option must be explicitly enabled by adding a "WebSocket Advanced Options" element to your test plan (menu: Add -> Non-test Elements) and checking the checkbox.
+A connection-id field will appear in the user interface of each WebSocket sampler.
+The connection id should be used both when creating a connection and when (re-)using a connection.
+The connection id can have any value and can include JMeter properties.
+Note that connections are never shared between JMeter threads.

+See the sample test plan "Multiple connections.jmx" in the samples directory.

+As this feature is not yet released, you'll have to build the plugin yourself from source (see below for directions).
+Also, note that the feature is still subject to change and any testplans created with the non-released version might not be compatible with the final release.

 ## Usage

 Download the jar from the [downloads](https://bitbucket.org/pjtr/jmeter-websocket-samplers/downloads/) dir, copy it to <jmeter-home>/lib/ext and start JMeter.
 That's all.